2022 Spring/Summer Program Guide

 One death was reported in 1938, near the area of the spillway.
 Former KCK City Councilman George Dunn reports his father-in-law was a crane operator in the site area when it happened.
 A bulldozer operator parked his unit outside a work shed and went in.
 A mechanic went to the back of the unit to check some mechanical items, but the operator came back out and without looking drove backwards over the victim.
 The crane operator’s oilman wanted to look at the victim and after doing so missed (3) days’ work from the trauma he suffered.

-Winter of 1938: large work crews were kept on the job.
+Large work crews were kept on the job.
 Approval for the rebuilding came from President Roosevelt for the necessary WPA money.
 New dam plans called for the construction to be just south of the original dam.
 Army Corp engineers worked (18) hours a day which included spreading the dam out to absorb weight.

-February of 1939: fish hatcheries were started.
+Fish hatcheries were started.
 Plans were made to keep only desirable fish in the lake.

-March of 1939: Short strikes continued with various trade groups.
+Short strikes continued with various trade groups.

-April of 1939: the county passed a resolution for money to keep 2,000 men on the payroll.
+The county passed a resolution for money to keep 2,000 men on the payroll.
 A major problem for filling the dam was the dredging of sand from the Missouri River and moving it to the Marshall Creek project.
 Over 2 million cubic tons of sand was needed.

-September of 1939: there was a shortage of workers.
+There was a shortage of workers.

 1940 - 1941

-1940 was a year when much of the project began to take on a look where people could recognize finished work.
+Was a year when much of the project began to take on a look where people could recognize finished work.
 7 1/2 miles of road were opened, which further aided maintenance.
 Stone rip-rap was added to the face of the dam to prevent erosion.

-February 1941: the announcement was made that the county would become owner and maintainer of the park by the WPA. $25,000 was given as the top cost for maintaining the facility.
+The announcement was made that the county would become owner and maintainer of the park by the WPA. $25,000 was given as the top cost for maintaining the facility.
 Frank Brown, county commissioner and Roy Ferguson, draftsman for the project pointed out that $25,000 was plenty for salaries of a supervisor, fish hatchery supervisor, caretakers, seasonal wood cutting, and lifeguards.
 They were somewhat over optimistic.

 The spillway was a final problem for completion, as funding for it was separate from the dam and park project.
 At times it appeared it would not get completed to a lack of funding.
 Small strikes slowed work during the summer.
 A 50% reduction in WPA workers left staff at about 235.